AnnoyingDog99/AnnoyingDog99/README.md

-# Hey look buddy.
-I'm an engineer.
-That means I solve problems.
+# Hey look, buddy.
+I'm an engineer, that means I solve problems.

 Hi.
 My name is Jan.
 I build websites, games, simulations and much more!

 Currently I'm studying to become a software engineer at [NHL-Stenden].

 I love to try out new things.
 As of now, I'm looking to try out:
-- Nodejs/Deno
-- React
+- Svelte
-- Webgl
+- Vulkan
 - Unity3D
 - Blender
 - FLStudio